Geet-writes/Boil-Water/index.md

     + [Procedure](#Procedure)

 # Overview
 Boiling the water is an art often underestimated.
-This procedure will let you master the art with ease if you follow it to the T. Pun intended!:wink:
+This procedure will let you master the art with ease if you follow it to the T. Pun intended!

 ## Things you'll need
 > 1. Empty vessel